bluetongueai/uberbase/README.md

 - An OCI compatible runtime such as [Docker](https://docker.com) or [Podman](https://podman.io)
 - A Linux host running an SSH server and a set of SSH keys (for deployment)

+## Demos

+### Production ready Svelte marketing blog

+Go from a concept to a fully deployed marketing blog in minutes.

+### Production ready local AI assisted hosted code editor

+Go from a concept to a fully deployed AI assisted code editor in hours.

 ## Getting Started

 You can start building on top of `uberbase` immediately by starting the `uberbase` container in a containerized environment.